KevinAlavik/remember/README.md

 # remember
-A super simple todo application written in C
+A super simple reminder application written in python.